mhosseinsafi/lotide/README.md

 * `function1(assertEqual)`: it would be nice to be able to see a series of success / failure messages printed to the console, letting us know if our functions are behaving as expected.

-* `function1(assertObjectsEqual)`: This function compares two objects, actual and expected, using another function called eqObjects to check if they are equal
+* `function1(assertObjectsEqual)`: This function compares two objects, actual and expected, using another function called eqObjects to check if they are equal.

 * `function1(eqObjects)`:This function implementation will require us to further practice problem solving through object key iteration again.